General Math FAQ

 The more common dilemmas are discussed in more detail on the individual course web pages but here are some general remarks about some of them:

-- If the placement guidelines say you should take MAT104 but you feel ready for MAT201: Attending the first few lectures has reinforced this feeling since it all seems quite familiar so far.
+- If the placement guidelines say you should take MAT104 but you feel ready for MAT201: Attending the first few lectures may have reinforced this feeling since it all seems quite familiar early on.

 • You'll know more after the first quiz.
 Most students find that the expectations here are much more rigorous than any encountered in the past in high school, even if you took some classes at another university.
 Don't skip the recommended Princeton math course unless you can actually do most of the problems on an old final exam.
 If you can't meet this standard, then you are taking a very big risk if you sign up for the next course in the sequence.
 Sample exams are available from most course web pages.